Top 14 Vital Security Awareness Training Topics for 2024

 Many of us use social media to share significant aspects of our lives, such as vacations, events, and even work-related updates.
 However, excessive sharing can inadvertently expose sensitive information, creating opportunities for malicious individuals to exploit this vulnerability, a tactic commonly known as social engineering.

-By educating employees on safeguarding their social media account privacy settings and promoting caution in divulging public company-related details, organizations can effectively minimize the risk of hackers gaining access to their personal networks and using this access as leverage.
+By Training employees on safeguarding their social media account privacy settings and promoting caution in divulging public company-related details, organizations can effectively minimize the risk of hackers gaining access to their personal networks and using this access as leverage.

 6. Cloud Security

-Cloud security is crucial because it helps keep our important digital stuff safe when we store it in the cloud.
+It is crucial because it helps keep our important digital stuff safe when we store it in the cloud.
 Think of the cloud as a big digital storage locker.
 If we don’t lock it properly, bad people could break in and steal our stuff or mess it up.
 Also, there are rules and laws about how we should protect our digital things, just like we lock our doors to protect our homes.

 Cloud Security

 Another big reason is that there are always new tricks and bad things that bad people try to do online.
-So, cloud security is like having a smart guard that keeps learning and protecting our stuff from these new tricks.
+So, it is like having a smart guard that keeps learning and protecting our stuff from these new tricks.
 When companies show they take cloud security seriously, it helps us trust them more, just like we trust our favorite stores to keep our credit card info safe.
 So, it’s super important to make sure our cloud is locked up tight.

 Download FREE Security Awareness Plan Template